skrusche63/spark-arules/README.md

 > A customer who is willing to buy one or more products together is likely to also buy other items as well.

 Association rules are used as a basis for decision making in promotional pricing, product placement and more.
-The application of such rules, however, is not restricted to market basket analysis and will be used in intrusion detection, web usage mining and other areas.
+The application of such rules, however, is not restricted to market basket analysis and will be used in intrusion detection, web usage mining and other areas:

+For example, we have made good experience applying association rules to search queries, and may be used to expand the query based on terms already in the query.

+> If a query contains 'cattle' and 'neurological disorder', then this query may be extended by 'bovine spongiform encephalopathy' using the rule [cattle, neurological disorder] -> [bovine spongiform encephalopathy].

 ### Apache Spark